1971 Colorado Aviation Aero Commander 680 crash: Aftermath

+The news of Murphy's death was reported on the front page of many newspapers on June 1, including The New York Times and Los Angeles Times.

 Investigation

-The accident was investigated by the NTSB, and centered on the weather at the time of the crash and the pilot's abilities.
+The accident was investigated by the National Transportation Safety Board (NTSB), and centered on the weather at the time of the crash and the pilot's abilities.
 No evidence was found of any preimpact malfunction of the aircraft, and in its final report, issued on June 15, 1972, the NTSB determined this official probable cause for the accident: "[T]he pilot's attempt to continue visual flight into adverse weather conditions [was] at an altitude too low to clear the mountainous terrain.
 The board also finds that the pilot attempted to continue flight into instrument weather conditions, which were beyond his operational capabilities."